2018/12/07 FBI Meeting

 Profiling of Asian Americans

 On August 26, 2018, CBS 60 Minutes rebroadcast "Collateral Damage" nationwide with updates on the stories of Sherry Chen and Professor Xiaoxing Xi.
 Bill Whitaker reported on these and other innocent Chinese Americans wrongly accused of espionage-related crimes as the U.S. steps up the fight against Chinese theft of U.S. trade secrets and intellectual property.

 60 Minutes Overtime, titled "The Spy Who Wasn't," further describes that "[a]s innocent Chinese Americans are being accused as spies, the impact on them and their families lasts far beyond the legal fees and dropped charges."

 Sherry Chen and Professor Xiaoxing Xi are not the only Asian American victims of racial discrimination in U.S. history.
 Collateral damage for Chinese American scientists is also not a recent occurrence by random chance.

-During the Second World War, about 120,000 Japanese were interned under Executive Order 9066, about two thirds of them were native-born American citizens.
+During the Second World War, about 120,000 Japanese men, women and children were interned under Executive Order 9066, about two thirds of them were native-born American citizens.
 Most of them were uprooted from their homes in the West Coast and sent to relocation centers for suspicion of disloyalty to the United States.

 In combination with these historical and stereotypical backgrounds, the current state of profiling of Chinese Americans is further entrenched by:

-In total or in part, these factors have led some innocent Asian Americans to recent persecutions as explicit targets, collateral damage, and scapegoats in the name of national security.
+In total or in part, these factors have led some innocent Asian Americans to recent persecutions as explicit targets, collateral damage, and convenient scapegoats in the name of national security.
 Racial profiling is legally and morally wrong.

 The use of race, ethnicity or national origin as grounds for suspecting someone of having committed an offense